Chinese Text Annotation with YellowTipsm

 - The first row shows an enlarged version of the target character.

-- The middle row shows the pinyin phonetic representation of the word and its English definition from our YellowBridge
+- The middle row shows the pinyin phonetic representation of the word and its English definition from our YellowBridge Chinese-English Talking Dictionary.
+If a word has multiple pronunciations and meanings, they will all be shown.

-Additionally, by clicking on the desired word, you can cause the full YellowBridge definition to be displayed in a separate
+Additionally, by clicking on the desired word, you can cause the full YellowBridge definition to be displayed in a separate window, which would give you access to a list of related words, character etymology, stroke order, etc.

 With YellowTip, the translation and phonetic information is only displayed as needed.
-This just-in-time translation is very
+This just-in-time translation is very unobtrusive while being instantly helpful for beginning Chinese readers.

-There are three ways to access YellowTip:
+There are two ways to access YellowTip: